 If someone accuses you of posting private images online you need strategic representation.
 Our criminal lawyers have decades of combined experience in these cases and are prepared for your case.
 Our reviews truly speak for themselves.
 Perhaps the alleged victim gave their consent to posting the images or you're being falsely accused.
 Nevertheless, contact our office for a free, confidential consultation.
 We will carefully analyze your case, as well as recommend next steps in your defense.
 Our affordable fees and flexible payment plans make hiring a skilled attorney a reality in these uncertain times.

 Don't talk to police about posting a private image for harassment - talk to us.
-O'Malley and Sawyer, LLC 303-830-0880
+Sawyer Legal Group, LLC 303-830-0880

 Photo by Benjamin Sow